woa-vayu/POCOX3Pro-Guides/guide/English/optional-postinst-stuff-en.md

 ### Provisioning the modem manually

-> **Warning** You will need to do this every time before you boot windows if you want LTE!
+> **Warning** You will need to do this every time before you boot Windows if you want LTE!

 #### Prerequisites